 Many small businesses and startup companies experience issues with debt and cash flow.
 Poor cash flow can be an indication of early business failure which can effect your relationship with suppliers – especially if you owe them money.
 Business owners may resort to applying for a traditional loan, factoring or forfaiting, even liquidating assets or inventory in order to pay outstanding invoices.
-Fortunately, there’s an easier remedy to cash flow problems: It’s aptly called reverse factoring.
+Fortunately, there’s an easier remedy to cash flow problems: What is reverse factoring?

 What is Reverse Factoring?

 Many people are familiar with invoice factoring, but not everyone knows about its counterpart.
-As the name suggests, reverse factoring is the opposite of invoice factoring.
+As the name suggests, what is reverse factoring? (opposite of invoice factoring).
 Whereas invoice factoring is beneficial to businesses that are owed money from clients, reverse factoring benefits businesses that owe money.

 If you’ve ever received an invoice, the first thing you notice is the payment due date – it’s typically 30, 60, or 90 days from the date of invoice.
 You never aim to make a late payment but there’s always a risk of simply forgetting to pay or having a cash flow shortage.
 This prevents you from meeting the agreed deadline.
 Fortunately, reverse factoring is a viable way to avoid this.